zakdances/Anim/README.md

 Anim consists of 2 parts, Anims and Timelines.
 Anims represent units of time which can contain either animations or emptiness (delays).
 After defining an Anim, you create instances of it and assign your views to those instances.
 You can create multiple instances of any anim and assign different views and durations to each.
 Anims are instantiated by placing them in Timelines, which are not special objects, but basic NSArrays (for sequential play) or NSSets (for simultaneous play) which you create.
 The timeline will play its contents of Anims from left to right.
 Timelines can contain other nested timelines.

+Underlying technology

+Understand Anim on a deeper level.
+There's a few things that'll probably set Anim apart from other animation managing libraries:

+ - Anim start and end times are calculated individually for each view in every Anim.
+Many other libraries will, most likely, have each animation listen for the preceding animation to fire some sort of "I'm finished!" event.
+That's not how Anim works.
+This allows Anim more flexibily to, for example, assign negative numbers as delays to create overlaps.
+The Anim motto: dynamic time calculation, not dependencies.

+ - The trickiest part of making Anim was the "pathing".
+To calculate start times for each view, Anim has to walk the timeline, which is essentially a "node tree" consisting of nested arrays, sets, and Anim objects.
+Each Anim needs the relevant path walked to accurately calculate which other anims precedes it, and their respective durations and start times.

+ I'm pretty far from being a math whiz, so my approach to pathing is rudimentary.
+If you can improve, please do so!
+Pull requests welcome.

 Syntax